maziac/DeZog/design/MemoryPaging.md

 It is already enough to get the correct file <-> address association.
 The last frame of the call stack is also used as (long) PC address instead of the value from the Z80 registers.
 As the breakpoints are also long addresses the BP address can be directly compared to the call stack PC.

-# Misc

-- 24bit addresses:
-  - sld-parsing:
-    - Ask ped7g
-  - Parsing:
-    - Adjust the mem address for the sld file
-    - store 24bit addresses for file <-> address association
-    - store 16bit addresses for labels
-  - Stepping:
-    - Get slots
-    - Calculate 24bit address: bank[slot]*page.size+PC
-    - Use this address to get source file location
-  - Code coverage:
-    - Zesarux: still 16bit, not possible to change (check)
-    - zsim: for now 16bit, could be changed to 24bit
-    - cspect: NA
-    - zxnext: NA
-  - Breakpoints
-    - Zesarux: still 16bit, could be changed to 24bit
-    - zsim: for now 16bit, could be changed to 24bit
-    - cspect: Check if it allows for 24bit breakpoints directly, otherwise an additional condition could be added.
-    - zxnext: change of DZRP, change of dezogif required, but possible.
-  - History
-    - Zesarux: still 16bit, check if slot is included in trace
-    - zsim: for now 16bit, could be changed to 24bit
-    - cspect: Lite history could also save the slot
-    - zxnext: same as cspect